aporrasc/Mopo_HandsOn_Tutorial/README.md

 ## 🔧 Spine Tools Installation

 To run this tutorial, you need to install the Spine Tools.
 For a streamlined setup, use the provided installation script.
 There are 2 scripts: one for spine tools and one for ines tools.
-It is important to run the spine tools installation script first.
+It is important to run the spine-tools installation script first, [here](/spinetools/install_spinetools_gitforwindows.sh).
 You can run this script using **Git for Windows** or any compatible terminal.

-More information on the spine tools script can be found [here](https://github.com/spine-tools/spine-installation-tools/blob/main/readme.md) (though the version we use here is slightly modified)
+More information on the spine-tools script can be found [here](https://github.com/spine-tools/spine-installation-tools/blob/main/readme.md) (though the version we use here is slightly modified)

 ### ✅ Requirements
 - **Python** ≥ 3.9
 - **Julia** ≥ 1.8

 Reminder: Make sure that all tools are configured to point to the correct executables, and ensure the SpineOpt plugin is added to your environment.

+Recommendations:
+1) Create a Spine project in this folder.
+    Alternatively, if you prefer to use a different location for the project, copy the contents of the [spinefiles folder](/spinefiles/) to your desired directory.
+2) Move the spinetools folder out of this directory.
+    This helps clearly separate the Spine installation folder from your project files.

 ---